Click here for an overview of the Coordinators of the departments.

 The departments of the Doctoral School NRW currently offer a total of ten doctoral programs.
 Each doctoral program focuses on a scientific, interdisciplinary main topic, which is approached from multiple disciplinary and interdisciplinary perspectives.

-The doctoral program addresses the design of landscapes, cities, spaces and buildings, the construction of buildings and techniques for the preservation and communication of art and cultural assets.
+The doctoral program addresses the design of landscapes, cities, spaces, and buildings, the construction methods of structures, as well as techniques for the preservation and communication of art and cultural heritage.

 Doctoral candidates with a degree in technical, natural or engineering sciences as well as a degree in design, humanities or cultural studies who are dealing with the topics and issues of the doctoral program in their doctoral projects.